 one of the county's larger market towns with fantastic medieval heritage

-This historic market town boasts a fantastic Medieval manor, Gainsborough Old Hall, which is a must for history lovers.
+In Gainsborough there is a perfect Medieval manor, Gainsborough Old Hall, which is a must for history lovers.
 Explore this historic market town through fascinating exhibitions at Gainsborough Heritage Centre.
-You can also discover arts and culture at Trinity Arts Centre, with a fantastic programme of films and charming live performances.
+You can also discover arts and culture at Trinity Arts Centre, with an excellent programme of films and charming live performances.

 historic buildings